Copenhagen Travel Guide

 Whether you want comforting Danish classics, new age Nordic cuisine or international cuisine, Copenhagen has a great restaurant scene.
 Make sure to try local pastries and pick up a bag of local coffee beans - Danes take their bread and coffee seriously!

 Copenhagen is one of the most fun cities to explore for gourmands so eat away!
 I recommend sampling smorrebrod (open faced sandwich), grod (porridge) and aebleflaesk (apple pork) at least once before you leave.
 While their translated English names don't sound all that fantastic, trust me, they're delicious!

 Read more: 15 Danish Foods You Absolutely Have to Try

 In one word, yes.
 The only thing holding me back from packing up my bags and relocating to Denmark is how incredibly expensive the cost of living is.

 Here are some tips for visiting Copenhagen on a budget:

-- Try out AirBnB or a cheaper hotel slightly outside the city center to save on accommodation.
-You can get $40 off your first AirBnB stay here or check out my review of Ibsens Hotel, which was where we stayed.
+Or, choose a cheaper hotel slightly outside the city center to save on accommodation.
+Check out my review of Ibsens Hotel, our first hotel spot which was convenient and affordable.